jackmaden/philosophybreak/src/pages/articles/existence-precedes-essence-what-sartre-really-meant/index.md

 >One is not born, but rather becomes, a woman.

-(For more here, see [Beauvoir on why authentic love](/articles/authentic-love-simone-de-beauvoir-on-what-makes-a-healthy-relationship/) involves shedding such predefined, self-limiting roles).
+(For more here, see [Beauvoir on why authentic love](/articles/authentic-love-simone-de-beauvoir-on-what-makes-a-healthy-relationship/) involves shedding such predefined, self-limiting roles, as well my reading list of [Beauvoir’s best books](/reading-lists/simone-de-beauvoir-best-books/)).

 Sartre, too, in his later work, allowed a larger role for social conditioning, writing that man is best understood as